apache/cordova-docs/docs/en/edge/config_ref/images.md

 ## Splash Screens for the BlackBerry 10 Platform

-Copy your splash screen images into the project's `res/screen/blackberry10` directory.
+Copy splash screen images into the project's `res/screen/blackberry10` directory.
 The file names should be:

 - splash-1280x768.png (1280x768 pixels)
 - splash-720x720.png (720x720 pixels)